- Comfortable, upright driving position

 - Better suited to the real world than many cars

-Okay, so the Vauxhall Combo Life handling is not going to make you feel like a world rally champion.
+So the Vauxhall Combo Life's handling is not going to make you feel like a world rally champion.
 This is a car for people who are sufficiently secure in themselves that proving anything to others is long forgotten, and enjoying life and family is job one.

 That’s not to say it handles badly, though.
 In fact, the Combo Life is well suited to modern roads, and has a healthy amount of feedback from the steering and consistency in damping that makes it incredibly easy to predict how it will progress along any given road or surface.